Two-dimensional field-effect transistors based on lateral heterojunctions of transition metal dichalcogenides: dissipative quantum transport modeling: Introduction

 \section{Introduction}

-The possibility of using two-dimensional (2D) materials in an industrially relevant CMOS process depends on a few factors, among which the capability to fabricate low-resistance metal contacts is critical.
+\IEEEPARstart{T}{he} possibility to use two-dimensional (2D) materials in an industrial complementary metal-oxide semiconductor (CMOS) process depends several factors, but few are as critical as the capability to fabricate low-resistance metal contacts.
 Unfortunately, 2D semiconductors tend to form high Schottky barriers with bulk metals, and the difficulty in achieving high doping levels in monolayers hinders the adoption of the conventional approach based on thinning these barriers enough to make them transparent to carrier tunnelling~\cite{tersoff1984,yang2014,allain2015}.

-Contacting semiconducting monolayers by defining vertical or lateral heterojunctions with 2D material-based metals has been attracting significant interest~\cite{jena2014,kaushik2016,xie2017,schulman2018,cai2022,chen2022,choi2022,schneider2021}, especially in the perspective of developing all-2D circuits where every circuit component, including metallizations and insulating regions, is based on 2D materials.
+Contacting semiconducting monolayers by defining vertical or lateral heterojunctions with 2D metals or quasi-metals has attracted significant interest~\cite{jena2014,kaushik2016,xie2017,schulman2018,cai2022,chen2022,choi2022,schneider2021}, especially in the perspective of developing all-2D circuits where all circuit components, including metallizations and insulating regions, are based on 2D materials.

 In vertical heterojunctions, monolayers are weakly coupled by van der Waals interactions.
 This prevents the undesired occurrence of interfacial spurious states and Fermi level pinning~\cite{tersoff1984,kim2017,wang2019,liu2022}; however, the small coupling also entails low carrier injection~\cite{wang2019}.
 On the other hand, the edge contact between monolayers in lateral heterojunctions is characterized by a stronger coupling due to the covalent character of the atomic bonds.
 Provided that the quality of the interface is controlled and the height of the Schottky barrier is low enough, this translates to potentially efficient carrier injection~\cite{zhang2018,shen2021}.